stegro/jeopardyML/README.md

       infrared (IR) remote which is mapped to keyboard keys.
     - *[0]* to return after having revealed the solution, if nobody has solved

 That is, if you want to play with Playstation2 USB buzzers, then you have to press *[r]* right after reading the question aloud.
-It is only after that that players can hit their buttons.
+Only after that that players can hammer on their buzzer buttons.

 ### Acknowledgements: